 Experience with or sensitivity to individuals from various racial, ethnic or language distinct communities.

 This position description serves as a general summary and overview of the major duties and responsibilities of the job.
 It is not intended to represent the entirety of the job nor is it intended to be all-inclusive.
 Management reserves the rights to modify, or rescind, this position description at any time, with or without prior notice.

 Applications must include:

 (a) Cover letter indicating your professional and personal motivation for the job, how you meet the minimum qualifications and why you would be a good candidate.

 (c) Names and contact information of three references.

-Materials should be submitted in Microsoft Word or PDF format by 4:00 PM on April 12, 2019 to Disability Rights Connecticut by emailing Mary Jane Keane, Office Manager, at email@example.com.
+Materials should be submitted in Microsoft Word or PDF format and submitted to Disability Rights Connecticut by emailing Mary Jane Keane, Office Manager, at email@example.com.

 There is no deadline for this position.
 The position will be closed after a suitable candidate has been hired.